 Wood, Fire, Earth, Metal, Water

-If your sign has a double element, with the same natural and dominant elements, it is necessary to reduce the influence of the element, by using features of the element that can destroy it.
-This can be done by utilizing the features f the destructive cycle.
+If your sign has a double element, with the same natural and dominant elements, it is necessary to reduce the influence of the element by using features of the element that can destroy it.
+This can be done by utilising the features of the destructive cycle.

 Wood, Earth, Water, Fire, Metal